Who participated in the 2017 Social Media Survey?

 What does this mean?

 Benchmarking against others in our industry can be tricky due to how different organizations report their engagement rates.
 A more useful exercise is to benchmark against yourself, either month-over-month or year-over-year.
 It's also critical to connect metrics to business objectives.
 For example, community growth is only valuable if you have a business objective of brand awareness or customer engagement.
 If brand awareness is your primary objective then you should be comparing the cost-per-impression on social media as compared to radio, print, or other marketing channels you're using.
-For a more in-depth explanation of this idea, check out our post on social media ROI.

 What does your social media budget look like?